FastGraph/FastGraph/docs/documentation/general-coding-guidelines.md

 ## Layout Conventions

 Code formatted the same way everywhere makes the code easier to read.
-Below are prefered layout settings to be used for QuikGraph.
+Below are prefered layout settings to be used for FastGraph.

 1. Setup code editors to use four-character indents and save tab characters as spaces.
 2. Write only one statement per line.